Retzu/taskstack/README.md

 Django
 ------
 While developing, you should run Django with `manage.py runserver`.
-DB host, DB name, username and password default to `localhost` and `taskstack` can be changed by running Django with env variables (see `settings.py`).
+DB host, DB name, username and password default to `localhost` and `taskstack` and can be changed by running Django with env variables (see `settings.py`).
 Docker, Gunicorn and nginx will be involved in the future but we'll figure out the magic later.

 Ubuntu
 ------